 Rob studied Music in Bath specialising in early clarinet performance and history, he holds LRSM level performance qualifications in both Clarinet and Saxophone.
 He has played with numerous ensembles in the South West including stage shows and operas.
 Having spent 28 years in senior management roles at Boots the Chemist, Rob now works exclusively as a Clarinet & Saxophone teacher.
 He is a long serving member of NSWO and a previous bass clarinettist of Nottinghamshire Police Band.

 Ray started to learn the clarinet and piano at the age of 9.
-Apparently he was caught tinkering on the ivories by the Primary school music teacher during a break and his love for playing music started from there!
-He reached the dizzy heights of Lead Clarinet in the Kent Youth Wind Orchestra enjoying many a concert and overseas tours to Germany, the former Yugoslavia and Canada during the mid to late 80’s.
+Apparently he was caught tinkering on the ivories by the Primary school music teacher during break time and his love for playing music started from there!
+He reached the dizzy heights of Lead Clarinet in the Kent Youth Wind Orchestra enjoying many concerts and overseas tours to Germany, the former Yugoslavia and Canada.
 After a long break from playing he then joined the fantastic Nottingham Symphonic Winds family and currently play in the Nottingham Symphonic Wind Orchestra and more recently Blackwood Clarinets.

 Matt is a teacher to those with Special Education Needs.
 He has also been affiliated with Nottingham Symphonic Winds for 14 years and has also been part of many other local orchestras.